-In addition to their core* courses, Sociology will offer several new and some recurring electives during Fall, 2020.
+In addition to the core* courses, Sociology will offer a variety of electives during Spring, 2021.

 This course aims to provide an in-depth overview of the major theories and conceptual frameworks of medical sociology.
 At its core, medical sociology emphasizes the importance of moving beyond biological and medical understandings of health and illness by highlighting key social factors that influences individuals’ health experiences.
 This course will cover the interplay of biological, medical and sociological perspectives in addressing inequalities in health and illness by sex/gender/sexuality, race/ethnicity, socioeconomic status, and other demographic characteristics.
 In doing so, we will cover a wide span of the health and illness experience, from examining how the meaning of illness is defined and redefined over time, to assessing how individuals’ interactions with various actors within healthcare systems impact health outcomes.
 Sample topics we will discuss this semester include: Why are some health-related behaviors labeled as “deviant” while others are not?
 In what ways can different types of stressors “get under the skin” and make you sick?
 How are technological innovations affecting the doctor-patient relationship?
 By the end of the course, students should be able to a) understand key classic and contemporary frameworks in medical sociology, b) to assess how factors such as gender, race/ethnicity, and socioeconomic status impact health inequalities across the life course, and c) understand the manner in which an individuals’ health and illness experience is shaped by their interactions with social and healthcare systems.
 (For more information, contact Dr. Latrica Best.)

-SOC 435 Sociology of Health & Illness (online)
+SOC 415 Sociology of Death & Dying (online)

 * core includes SOC 201 Introduction to Sociology, SOC 202 Social Problems, SOC 210 Race in the U.S., SOC 301 Social Statistics, SOC 303 Research Methods, SOC 320 Social Theory, SOC 323 Diversity & Inequality.